Numerical approximations to invariant measures of hybrid stochastic differential equations with superlinear coefficients via the backward Euler-Maruyama method: Introduction

 when both the drift and diffusion coefficients of SDEs with Markovian switching satisfy the global Lipschitz condition, the existence and uniqueness of the invariant measure for the numerical solution generated by the Euler-Maruyama (EM) method is proved in \cite{MaoYuanYin2005} and the convergence of the numerical invariant measure to the underlying one is shown in \cite{YuanMao2005}.
 In addition, the numerical invariant measure of the EM method for SDEs with different types of Markovian switching are discussed in \cite{BaoShaoYuan2016}.
 Meanwhile, the numerical invariant measure of the EM method for the case of the state-dependent switching is studied in \cite{Shao2018}.

 When some superlinear terms are allowed in coefficients, the EM may not work.
 Therefore, the alternative numerical methods are required.
 The modified explicit Euler type methods and the implicit methods are two main candidates.
 The truncated EM method, as a modified Euler type method, is proposed for approximating the invariant measures of hybrid SDEs when both the drift and diffusion coefficients are allowed to contain some superlinear terms \cite{YangLi2018}.
-Simultaneously, the backward Euler-Maruyama (BEM) method, as an implicit method, is investigated to approximating the invariant measure of hybrid SDEs, whose drift coefficient may contain superlinear terms but diffusion coefficient is still required to obey the linear growth condition \cite{LiMaYangYuan2018}.
-However, when the diffusion coefficient also contains some superlinar terms, it is still not clear whether the BEM method is capable to approximate the invariant measure of hybrid SDEs.
+Simultaneously, the backward Euler-Maruyama (BEM) method, as an implicit method, is investigated to approximate the invariant measure of hybrid SDEs, whose drift coefficient may contain superlinear terms but diffusion coefficient is still required to obey the linear growth condition \cite{LiMaYangYuan2018}.
+However, when the diffusion coefficient also contains some superlinear terms, it is still not clear whether the BEM method is capable to approximate the invariant measure of hybrid SDEs.

 In this work, we give the positive answer with rigorous numerical analysis.
-For hybrid SDEs with the suerlinearly growing drift and diffusion coefficients, we prove the existence and uniqueness of the invariant measure of the numerical solution generated by the BEM method fisrtly.
-Then, we show the convergence of the numerical invariant measure to the underlying counterpart.
-Numerical simulations are provided to demonstrate our theoretical results as well.
+For hybrid SDEs with the superlinearly growing drift and diffusion coefficients, we prove the existence and uniqueness of the invariant measure of the numerical solution generated by the BEM method firstly in Section \ref{subsec:nim}.
+Then, we show the convergence of the numerical invariant measure to the underlying counterpart in Section \ref{subsec:con}.
+Numerical simulations are provided to demonstrate our theoretical results in Section \ref{sec:ns}.

 It is not too late to mention at the end of this section that numerical approximations to invariant measures of SDEs without the switching facility embedded have also been attracting a considerable amount of attention in recent years \cite{ChenGan2023,JiangWengLiu2020,LiuMao2015,LiuMaoWu2023,LiuLiu2025,PangWangWu2024}.
 Compared with the case of SDEs without Markovian switching, studies on SDEs with Markovian switching need to take the effects of the Markov process controlling the switching facility into consideration, which is nontrivial and brings more difficulties in the analysis.
 One of interesting phenomena observed from the case of SDEs with Markovian switching is that the whole system could have a unique invariant measure even if some of the subsystems may not have invariant measures.